The San Joaquin River

 This is complicated to put together, with the first step being to reconstruct the Friant-Kern Canal damaged by groundwater overpumping by area farmers.
 Friant's priority is to seek federal subsidies for this project (the Friant Water Authority has the contractual responsibility to make repairs from its own funds).
 Press reports say that in March 2020, later confirmed in October 2020, the TFRA asked the U.S. Bureau of Reclamation to defer completion of Reclamation's 2014 feasibility report for three to five years, presumably to give them time to develop such a project.

-If Reclamation complies with their request, this could mean that the dam project would become ineligible for WIIN or Proposition 1 funding because of missed statutory deadlines.
-However, the TFRA expects that the Temperance Flat dam and the extensive canal infrastructure it also wishes to build would be eligible for subsidies in the proposed successor to the WIIN, Senator Feinstein's S. 1932, the DRWSIA.
+Reclamation complied with their request, with the consequences that the dam project become ineligible for WIIN or Proposition 1 funding because of missed statutory deadlines.
+However, the TFRA expects that the Temperance Flat dam and the extensive canal infrastructure it also wishes to build would be eligible for subsidies in the proposed successors to the WIIN.
 The new and modified canal infrastructure (part of the San Joaquin Valley Blueprint) makes the Temperance Flat dam more cost-effective according to TFRA (assuming the infrastructure is heavily subsidized).

 On October 21, 2020, the TFRA made a presentation to the California Water Commission.
 It told the commissioners that it had been unable to find enough investors in the project to finance it and thus define expected operations of the dam.
 It bumped up the capital cost estimate to $3.2 billion.
 The commissioners were told that the TFRA had asked Reclamation to place the Reclamation's pending final EIS in deferral status.
 It also told the commissioners that it was likely that the TFRA would be unable to meet the Commission's January 1, 2022, deadline and that the Commission should distribute their provisionally allocated funds to some other project to benefit the southern San Joaquin Valley.